Roy Medvedev

-Roy Aleksandrovich Medvedev (Рой Алекса́ндрович Медве́дев; born 14 November 1925) is a Russian politician and writer.
-He is the author of the dissident history of Stalinism, Let History Judge (К суду истории), first published in English in 1972.
+Roy Aleksandrovich Medvedev (Рой Алекса́ндрович Медве́дев; 14 November 1925 – 13 February 2026) was a Russian politician and writer.
+He was the author of the dissident history of Stalinism, Let History Judge (К суду истории), first published in English in 1972.

-Biography
+Life and career

-Medvedev was born to a Jewish family in Tbilisi, Transcaucasian SFSR, Soviet Union.
-Roy received his name in honor of the Indian communist of the 1920s, Manabendra Nath Roy (M. N. Roy), a member of the Executive Committee of the Comintern and one of the founders of the Communist Party of India.
+Medvedev was born in Tbilisi, Georgian SSR, Transcaucasian SFSR, Soviet Union on 14 November 1925, into a Jewish family.
+He received his name in honour of the Indian communist of the 1920s, Manabendra Nath Roy (M. N. Roy), a member of the Executive Committee of the Comintern and one of the founders of the Communist Party of India.
 He had an identical twin brother, the biologist Zhores Medvedev, who died in 2018.
-Roy and Zhores Medvedev's father was Alexander Romanovich Medvedev (1899-1941), a Soviet military officer with the rank of commissar of a regiment; his mother was the cellist Yulia Isaakovna Reiman (1901-1961).
+Roy and Zhores Medvedev's father was Alexander Romanovich Medvedev (1899–1941), a Soviet military officer with the rank of commissar of a regiment; his mother was the cellist Yulia Isaakovna Reiman (1901–1961).
 Medvedev's father, Alexander Medvedev, served as a senior lecturer in the philosophy department of the Military-Political Academy in the 1930s.
-On August 23, 1938, he was arrested and accused of belonging to a Trotskyist organization and "smuggling Trotskyism" into textbooks he had compiled and edited.
-On June 5, 1939, he was sentenced to 8 years in a labor camp.
-He served his sentence in Kolyma, where he died on February 8, 1941.
+On 23 August 1938, he was arrested and accused of belonging to a Trotskyist organization and "smuggling Trotskyism" into textbooks he had compiled and edited.
+On 5 June 1939, he was sentenced to 8 years in a labor camp.
+He served his sentence in Kolyma, where he died on 8 February 1941.

 From a Marxist viewpoint, Roy criticized former Soviet General Secretary Joseph Stalin and Stalinism in general during the Soviet era.
 In the early 1960s, Medvedev was engaged in samizdat publications.
 He was critical of the unscientific nature of Lysenkoism.